cmda-bt/pt-course-18-19/week-5.md

 *   **Time**: 1h
 *   **Goals**: subgoal 9

 Take about 1h to complete the [Community Starter kit course](https://lab.github.com/githubtraining/community-starter-kit) on GitHub lab.
-You will learn about for your repository to make it easier for other to contribute to projects.
+You will learn how you cam make it easier for others to contribute to projects.

 ## Homework